jlpteaching/dinocpu-wq21/assignments/assignment-1.md

 Each part is all or nothing.
 Either the test passes or it fails.

+### Diagram

+Upload your diagram to this [Gradescope assignment](https://www.gradescope.com/courses/216663/assignments/932332).

+We will be grading this diagram and looking for the following things:

+* The correct wires.
+* Every wire should contain its width in bits.
+* For wires that are a subset of all of the bits, label which bits are on the wire.

 ## Academic misconduct reminder

 You are to work on this project **individually**.